 In cases of slip and falls, the legal duty of the owner of the land where the accident occurred could vary depending on the situation and/or according to laws established by the state in question.

 Personal injury claims can also be based on intentional actions, although these cases are rare.
 If a store employee wrongfully stops you for shoplifting, you could potentially win a lawsuit for false imprisonment.
-Should someone push you or squeeze your arm, even just as a joke, you could technically sue them for simple battery.
+Should someone push you or squeeze your arm, even just as a joke, you could technically sue for simple battery.

 Personal Injury Settlements